 In recognition of the need for a whole-university approach to mental health and wellbeing, the report has been structured using the themes from Student Minds' University Mental Health Charter (2019): Live, Learn, Work and Support.
-The final section, Inequalities and Intersectionality, focuses on the disproportionate impact of the past 18 months on particular groups - an issue we wish to examine in more depth in the near future.
-The section focuses on the disproportionate impact of the past 18 months on particular groups - an issue we wish to examine in more depth in the near future.
+The final section, Inequalities and Intersectionality, focusses on the disproportionate impact of the past 18 months on particular groups - an issue we wish to examine in more depth in the near future.